timonwong/OmniMarkupPreviewer/README.md

 * `OmniMarkupPreviewer: Empty Cache`

-**NOTE** Command will not be available if current file syntax (or filename) doesn't match any of OmniMarkupPreviewer renderers.
+**NOTE** Command will not be available (greyed out) if current file syntax (or filename) doesn't match any of OmniMarkupPreviewer renderers.

 What's New